dkuspawono/chrome-std-switch/security-privacy-self-review.md

 No.

 ### 2.17.
-What should this questionnaire have asked?
+What should this questionare have asked?

 No idea of other questions.